Complete Subset Averaging with Many Instruments: Simulation

-\end{footnotesize} The number of observations and the number of instruments are set $(N,K)=(100,20), (1000,30)$ and the first stage R-squared is set $R_{f}^{2}=0.01, 0.1$.
-We report results with $\rho_{z}=0.5$ (moderate correlation among instruments) and $\sigma_{u \eps}=0.9$ (large endogeneity).
-We choose these values because our CSA-2SLS estimator is expected to perform well with a nonzero $\rho_{z}$ and IV estimators generally perform better than OLS when there is severe endogeneity.
-Results with $\rho_{z}=0$ (independent instruments) and $\sigma_{u \eps}=0.1$ (low endogeneity) are collected in the supplementary appendix.
+In addition to the CSA-2SLS (denoted by CSA hereafter) estimator based on the approximate MSE, we also estimate the model by OLS, 2SLS with full instruments, the optimal 2SLS by \citet{donald2001choosing} denoted by DN, and the model average estimator by \citet{kuersteiner2010constructing} denoted by KO and compare their performance.\footnote{Since we build up the idea of CSA based on 2SLS, we focus on the comparison with similar 2SLS type estimators in various situations.
+We leave it for future research to develop a CSA estimator in different classes (e.g.\ LIML or JIVE) and compare the performance with other types of estimators.}

-In addition to the CSA-2SLS (denoted by CSA hereafter) estimator, we also estimate the model by OLS, 2SLS with full instruments, the optimal 2SLS by \citet{donald2001choosing} denoted by DN, and the model average estimator by \citet{kuersteiner2010constructing} denoted by KO and compare their performance.\footnote{Since we build up the idea of CSA based on 2SLS, we focus on the comparison with similar 2SLS type estimators in various situations.
-We leave it for future research to develop an CSA estimator in different classes (e.g.\ LIML or JIVE) and compare the performance with other types of estimators.} We apply the Mallows criterion for the preliminary estimates required for DN, KO, and CSA.
-For each $k$, we use 1,000 random draws from complete subsets and estimate the average projection matrix in CSA when the complete subset size is bigger than 1,000.
-The simulation results are based on 1,000 replications of each design.
+Tables \ref{tb:m19-24-small}--\ref{tb:m7-12-large} report the simulation results for designs with $\sig_{u \eps}=0.9$.
+The complete simulation results including $\sig_{u \eps}=0.1$ are collected in the Appendix.
+In the tables, we report the mean squared errors (MSE), bias (Bias), median absolute deviation (MAD), median bias (Median Bias), interdecile range (Range), and the coverage probability of the 95\% confidence interval (Coverage).
+The mean and median of $\what{k}$ are also reported for DN and CSA.

-Figure \ref{fg:high-end} compares the mean bias and the mean squared error of each estimator.
-The result is quite striking: CSA outperforms all other estimation methods in terms of mean bias and MSE and the gain is huge.
-This result holds for all six different designs on the structure of $\pi$ and the signal structure and across different sample sizes.
+As expected from the theory, the simulation results are quite promising for CSA when the instruments are correlated ($\rho_z=0.5$).
+Table \ref{tb:m19-24-small} reports the results of $(N,K)=(100,20)$.
+It confirms that CSA chooses smaller $k$'s and shows smaller variances.
+DN also shows a similar bias level but MSE is much larger.
+KO performs worse than CSA in terms of both bias and MSE in all designs in the table.
+However, MSE of KO is still comparable to CSA and is much smaller than that of DN.
+This indicates that the estimators based on model averaging mitigate the well-known `moments problem' caused by the large outliers with a small number of instruments, e.g. \citet{mariano1972existence}.\footnote{We thank the referee for pointing this out.}